Lall-091/sql-docs/docs/tools/configuration-manager/aliases-sql-server-configuration-manager.md

 [!INCLUDE [SQL Server Windows Only](../../includes/applies-to-version/sql-windows-only.md)]

 An alias is an alternate name that can be used to make a connection.
 The alias encapsulates the required elements of a connection string, and exposes them with a name chosen by the user.
-To create an alias for the [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] clients on this computer, right-click **Aliases** in the console pane, and then select **New Alias**.
-To configure an existing alias for the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] clients on this computer, select **Aliases** in the console pane, right-click the desired existing alias in the details pane, and then select **Properties**.
+To create an alias for the [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] clients on this computer, right-click **Aliases** in the console pane, and then select **New Alias**.
+To configure an existing alias for the [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] clients on this computer, select **Aliases** in the console pane, right-click the desired existing alias in the details pane, and then select **Properties**.

 > [!NOTE]
 > Aliases for SQL Server are a client side configuration.
-Each client computer that uses the alias must have an identical alias configuration, and SQL Server Configuration Manager is not the only tool that can be used to create or manage aliases.
+Each client computer that uses the alias must have an identical alias configuration, and SQL Server Configuration Manager isn't the only tool that can be used to create or manage aliases.
 >
-> SQL Server 2022 and later versions do not support creating aliases using SQL Server Configuration Manager.
+> [!INCLUDE [sssql22-md](../../includes/sssql22-md.md)] and later versions don't support creating aliases using SQL Server Configuration Manager.
 To create an alias for SQL Server 2022 and later versions, use the [SQL Server Client Network Utility tool](/previous-versions/windows/desktop/odbc/dn170508(v=vs.85)).

 ## When to use an alias

-By default, [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] connects to a local instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] using the **Shared Memory** protocol, and to an instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] on another computer using either **TCP/IP** or **Named Pipes**.
+By default, [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] connects to a local instance of [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] using the **Shared Memory** protocol, and to an instance of [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] on another computer using either **TCP/IP** or **Named Pipes**.
 Create an alias when you're using TCP/IP or named pipes, and you want to provide a customized connection string, or when you want to use a name other than the server name for the connection.

 ### Examples

-- [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] isn't listening on the default TCP/IP port of 1433 so you want to provide a connection string with a different port number.
+- [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] isn't listening on the default TCP/IP port of 1433 so you want to provide a connection string with a different port number.

-- [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] isn't listening on the default named pipe so you want to provide a connection string with a different pipe name.
+- [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] isn't listening on the default named pipe so you want to provide a connection string with a different pipe name.

 - An application expects to connect to a database on the server named `ACCT`, but that database has been consolidated as an instance named `ACCT` on a server named `CENTRAL`.
 The application can't easily be changed.
 Create an alias named `ACCT`, with a connection string pointing to `CENTRAL\ACCT`.

 ### Alias properties

 #### Alias Name

 The name (alias) that you want to use to refer to this connection.

 #### Pipe Name or Port Number

 Additional elements of the connection string.
 The name of this box varies with the selected protocol.

 #### Protocol

 The protocol used for the connection.

 #### Server

-The name of the [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] instance being connected to.
+The name of the [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] instance being connected to.

 ## Shared memory connections